awaisrauf/MOOCs/Book - DeepLearning/notes/ch1.md

 ### Challenge for AI

-- Computers easily solved many problems that were intellectually difficult for humans but straightforward for humans.
+- Computers easily solved many problems that were intellectually difficult for humans but straightforward for computers.
 - Computers can't easily solve problems that are easy for humans to do but hard to formally describe.
 - Solution: To learn from experience by building hierarchy of concepts so that humans don't have to formally describe them.